ginkgobioworks/edge/README.md

 ## Edge

-Edge keeps track of proposed structural changes between a parent genome and its derived genomes.
-Users can create a derived genome by making changes to the sequence of the parent genome.
-Derived genomes inherit annotations and fixes from parents whenever appropriate.
+Edge keeps structural changes between a parent genome and its derived genomes.
+Users create derived genomes by making sequence changes to the parent genome.
+Derived genomes inherit annotations and fixes from their ancestors automatically.

 ### Why?

-Edge efficiently keeps track of structural changes between genomes, and at the same time allows a derived genome to inherit annotations from its ancestors, even annotations and fixes applied to an ancestor after the derived genome was created.
-You can consider Edge as the "git" tool for genome engineering.
+Edge allows derived genomes to inherit annotations and changes to their ancestors, even annotations and changes applied to an ancestor after the creation of the derived genome.
+Edge does this efficiently: a change (annotation or sequence change) to a parent genome takes O(1), and is automatically propagated to genomes derived from the modified genome.

-The necessary storage cost to store a derived genome is O(D), where D is the number of differences between the derived genome and its parent.
-The current implementation additionally uses a cache of annotation to base pair number for each genome.
-While this cache is O(N), where N is the number of annotations, it is soft-data and can be discarded.
+Edge uses O(D) amount of storage for each derived genome, where D is the number of differences between the derived genome and its parent.
+The current implementation additionally keeps a cache of annotations to base pair numbers, but this cache is soft-data and is invalidated and re-built on demand.

 ### What Edge is NOT